nmfs-opensci/posit-webinar-series/README.md

 # posit-webinar-series
 ---
-The Posit webinar Series is being hosted by the National Stock Assessment Program during FY2023.
+The Posit webinar Series is being hosted by the National Stock Assessment Program.
 It is being lead by [Jeremy Allen](https://github.com/jeremy-allen), our Posit customer success representative with occasional additional guests from Posit.
 Jeremy has provided [source materials in a GitHub repository](https://github.com/jeremy-allen/posit-webinar-series).

 # Webinars